SECONDHAND VINTAGE AND RECLAIMED

 However a bank to bank transfer is normally the safest method of receiving money.
 Cheques paid in at a remote branch are unsafe even after they have cleared as they can be revoked as the money has been transferred dishonestly.

-The most common type of fraud on my website is cheque overpayment fraud
+The most common type of fraud on my website is cheque fraud.

-Not only does the business go unpaid for the goods or services, but loses further money because of the ‘excess payment’ it paid the fraudster.
+The bank will require you to repay the full amount of the cheque.
+Not only does the business go unpaid for the goods or services, but loses further money because of the ‘excess payment